Get results. Guaranteed.

 Justin: Albuquerque GRE course instructor

-...the country.
-My focus in coaching has been to emphasize philosophy and critical thought to prepare students to think through novel arguments on their own.
-I am passionate about teaching and tutoring because I love seeing students learn to be intellectually independent and think through problems on their own terms by developing their critical thinking skills.
+...seeing students learn to be intellectually independent and think through problems on their own terms by developing their critical thinking skills.
 I have devoted my life to education because I am passionate about it, and I try to share some of my passion for learning with the students I work with.
 I tutor all sorts of Standardized Tests, and I particularly enjoy working on logic-based problems like analogies and math sections.
 When I am not...

 Education & Certification